 - Early Years children also enjoy both an outdoor garden area (Kindergarten 1) and an outdoor play area with adventurous play equipment.
 They also use the courtyards adjacent to their classrooms as an extension of the classroom.

-- All Year 1 to Year 6 children use the outdoor play area daily.
+- All Year 1 to Year 6 children experience a variety of planned lessons outdoors.

-- Trips are organised each term for all classes.
+- Trips are organised each term for all classes to extend classroom learning.

 - Year 1 and Year 2 children enjoy outdoor use of the Forest School area.